xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/associated-ADO-TC-IDs/verified.png" alt="verify" width=70%>

+## Execute Test Suite containing Associated Test Cases

+After you already set the associated Test Case IDs parameter in ADO, you can start to execute your test in Katalon Studio and automatically submit your test results to ADO.

-5. Add your test case to a test suite to generate a test point in ADO.
+1. Add your test case to a test suite to generate a test point in ADO.
 Test cases by themselves are not executable in ADO.

 	> **What is Test Point?**
 	>
 	> A test point is a unique combination of a test case, test suite, configuration, and tester.
 To learn more about the test point, see Microsoft documentation: [Execute tab](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab).

-6. To manage **Data Binding**, in the test suite editor, click **Show Data Binding**.
+2. To manage **Data Binding**, in the test suite editor, click **Show Data Binding**.
 The **Test Data** and **Variable Binding** tables appear.

+	In the **Test Data** table, you can add or check your test data files.
+	In the **Variable Binding** table, you can see your variable list with related test data files and values.
 See [Manage Data Binding](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html#manage-data-binding).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/associated-ADO-TC-IDs/ks-ddt-ado-binding.png" alt="conduct data binding" width=100%>

-7. When you are done with the configuration, hit **Run** and execute your test suite with Data Binding.
+3. When you are done with the configuration, hit **Run** to execute your test suite with Data Binding.
+Once the test suite finished executing, you can view your test results in ADO.
+Each test iteration in Katalon Studio is mapped to an ADO test case.
+In the Katalon Studio event log, you can see the invalid ADO test case IDs.

-	In this example, we have an `ado_id` list as below:
+	For example, in the **Data Files**, we have an `ado_id` list as below:

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/associated-ADO-TC-IDs/test%20data.png" alt="test data" width=50%>